Kapaun Mt. Carmel Catholic High School: History

 Chaplain Kapaun Memorial High School was named after Chaplain Emil Kapaun, a priest of the Wichita Diocese who served and died in the Korean War.
 It opened in 1956 another site on east Central Ave (not the same as the present site), in east Wichita, and was operated by the Jesuits as a preparatory school for young men.
 Jesuits served at the school in various capacities until the early 1990s.
 Alumni of the initial Chaplain Kapaun school recall that under the basketball court's "floating floor" was a rifle range, where students - under supervision - practiced marksmanship with school-supplied .22 cal rifles, and that supported a school rifle team.

-Mount Carmel Academy was established in 1887 by the Sisters of Charity of the Blessed Virgin Mary (BVM) as a girl's boarding school.
+Mount Carmel Academy was established in 1887 by the Sisters of Charity of the Blessed Virgin Mary (BVM) as a girl's boarding school at the northwest corner of Douglas & St Paul in Wichita.
 The BVM sisters served the school until the early 1990s.
 John (Jack) Vickers (1891-1940) was an oil mogul who got his start in Butler County oil fields and former "Vickers Oil Refinery" in Potwin.
 In 1934, Vickers built a large mansion at 8500 E Central (named "Vickridge").
 In 1961, his estate became the new site for "Mount Carmel Academy".

 Kapaun Mt.
 Carmel High School was established in 1971 as the result of the merger of "Chaplain Kapaun Memorial High School" and "Mount Carmel Academy" at the current Vickridge location.

 In 2006, Kapaun Mt.
 Carmel began a $2.3 million expansion to the school.
 A new restroom was constructed, as well as expanded art and debate rooms, new teacher lounges, and a new student commons area.
 The expansion was completed in August 2007.